Listening In On the Nuremberg Trials

 CRONKITE: All those who have been confined together for some many months in this isolated chamber at Nuremberg leaned forward as Lord Justice Lawrence begins to read the 50,000-word verdict.
 On the following day, the individual judgments and the sentencing.

-Lord Justice GEOFFREY LAWRENCE (Nuremberg trial): Defendant Hermann Wilhelm Goering, the International Military Tribunal sentences you to death by hanging.
+GEOFFREY LAWRENCE: Defendant Hermann Wilhelm Goering, the International Military Tribunal sentences you to death by hanging.

 After almost a century, memories of World War I have faded.
 Germany's failure to punish its war criminals is virtually forgotten.
 And so the fact that Saddam Hussein is now being tried in an Iraqi court by Iraqi justices brings the debate full circle.